GTPB/ADER19F/index.md

       Check results using FastQC on filtered data
 </br>

-#### LO 5: Generate alignments of processed reads against a reference genome
+#### 5: Generate alignments of processed reads against a reference genome
 + **5.1 -** [What is a reference genome, versioning and where to obtain genomes](pages/L05.md#LO5.1)

       Are genomes constant?